 - Hispanic Alliance for Career Enhancement (HACE) - Career resources and networking contacts

 - New American Alliance - Formation of Latino business leaders promoting advancement of Latino community; offers internships in spring, summer, and fall

-- Make an appointment with a Career Advisor on Handshake to discuss your career plans
+- Make an appointment with a Career Fellow to review your resume and job search resources or a Career Advisor on Handshake to discuss your career plans

 - The Class of 1994 Office of Inclusion and Engagement - Creating and maintaining a safe and supportive atmosphere as students integrate into the educational, cultural and social environment of the University